 Following the initial measurement, a monthly monitoring programme will be followed to ensure there is no deterioration in noise levels due to maintenance issues.
 Maintenance work will be scheduled as necessary to ensure that optimum noise emissions are restored.
-The monthly monitoring programme will be overseen by the Noise Specialist and conducted by the Noise and Vibration Clerk of Works.
+The monthly monitoring programme will be overseen by the Senior Engineer.

-Maximum noise levels (L{Afmax}) may not be available for particular items of plant or the processes employed prior to use on-site, so the initial measurement of the source levels will include measurement of maximum noise levels in order that the PCNVs can be updated.
+Maximum noise levels (LAfmax) may not be available for particular items of plant or the processes employed prior to use on-site, so the initial measurement of the source levels will include measurement of maximum noise levels in order that the PCNVs can be updated.
 A database will be compiled to include the maximum noise levels, an example of which can be found at Appendix C. In addition, prior to arriving on site, where practicable, noise and vibration surveys will be carried out on plant at other sites in order to provide as much advance data as possible regarding plant LAEQ and LMAX outputs.